 ― Terry Kay, author of To Dance with the White Dog, The Runaway, Taking Lottie Home, Bogmeadow’s Wish, and other books.

 amo, amas, amat…an unconventional love story, (CreateSpace, 2011) set in Asheville and Atlanta during the mid-1980s relays the poignant story of Mary Cate Randolph, a southern gal who’s been looking for Prince Charming all her life.
 She thinks she’s found him in Nick Hamilton, the new tennis pro at her country club.
 He’s charming and intelligent, but not sexually aggressive.
 No wonder.
 It’s 1983 and unbeknownst to Mary Cate, a naïve homophobic, Nick is a closeted homosexual.The tangled web of love, deception, and discovery ultimately leads to Mary Cate’s transformation and realization that true love is far different from the fairy tale version.

-amo, amas, amat is available on Amazon at https://www.amazon.com/amas-amat-Unconventional-Love-Story-
+amo, amas, amat is available here through the PayPal link at the bottom of the page or on Amazon at https://www.amazon.com/amas-amat-Unconventional-Love-Story-

 For amo, amas, amat…an unconventional love story, I was named by Indie Lit as one of nine authors nationally who break boundaries.

 This is is a brave and timely novel related to unconditional love and homosexuality.
 It opens in the south in the early 1980s, the murky period of AIDS hysteria and gay bashing, and follows an evolving love story for eight years. (read full review)

 — Phyllis Wilson Moore, The Charleston Gazette Book Festival blog